project-gemmi/gemmi/docs/mol.rst

 The CCD :file:`components.cif` file describes all the monomers (residues, ligands, solvent molecules) from the PDB entries.
-Importantly, it contains information about bonds that is absent in the PDB entries.
+Importantly, it contains information about bonds.

 .. note::

-    The absence of this information in mmCIF files is a `well-known problem <https://www.cgl.ucsf.edu/chimera/data/mmcif-oct2013/mmcif.html>`_,
+    The absence of bond information in mmCIF files from wwPDB is a `well-known problem <https://www.cgl.ucsf.edu/chimera/data/mmcif-oct2013/mmcif.html>`_,
     mitigated somewhat by PDBe which in parallel to the wwPDB archive has also `mmCIF files with connectivity <https://doi.org/10.1093/nar/gkv1047>`_